mygitrepos26-sj/SemTrax/Readme.md

-Code and data for implemantating "iClinTraj: Semantic Representation Learning for Interpretable Clinical Trajectories from Longitudinal EHRs"
+Code and data for implemantating "SemTrax: Learning Semantic Progression Representations for Interpretable Hospitalization Trajectories from Longitudinal EHRs"